Search Filters

 Severely Reduced Functional Outcome at Mean 9 Year Follow-Up After Complications Associated with Acute Achilles Tendon Rupture

-Kristoffer W. Barfod, MD, PhD, DENMARK Thor Magnus Sveen, MD, DENMARK Ann Ganestam, MD, DENMARK Lars Bo Ebskov, MD, DENMARK Anders Troelsen, MD, PhD, DMSc, Prof., DENMARK
+Kristoffer W. Barfod, MD, PhD, Prof., DENMARK Thor Magnus Sveen, MD, DENMARK Ann Ganestam, MD, DENMARK Lars Bo Ebskov, MD, DENMARK Anders Troelsen, MD, PhD, DMSc, Prof., DENMARK

 Hvidovre Hospital, Clinical Orthopaedic Research Hvidovre, Copenhagen, Capital Region, DENMARK